Parallel transport on matrix manifolds and Exponential Action: The Trace form as a bi-invariant symmetric bilinear form and transposable subalgebras

-or the trace form is the cyclic invariant.
-As any strictly upper-triangular matrix $\tta$ has $\Tr\tta^2=0$, the trace form is not positive definite.
-A symmetric matrix $\tta$ has $\Tr\tta^2 \geq 0$, while an antisymmetric matrix has $\Tr\tta^2 \leq 0$.
-However, the trace form has a very nice property that if it is nondegenerate on $\fg$, it induces a bi-invariant pseudo-Riemannian metric on the corresponding group with closed-form geodesic.
+or the trace form is \emph{bi-invariant} on $\R^{n\times n}$ and on all matrix Lie subalgebras.
+As any strictly upper-triangular matrix $\ttA$ has $\Tr\ttA^2=0$, the trace form is not positive definite.
+A symmetric matrix $\ttA$ has $\Tr\ttA^2 \geq 0$, while an antisymmetric matrix has $\Tr\ttA^2 \leq 0$.
+However, if it is nondegenerate on a Lie algebra $\fg$ of a Lie group $\rG$, the trace form induces a bi-invariant pseudo-Riemannian metric on $\rG$ with closed-form geodesics.

-The {\it Frobenius form}, or Frobenius inner product $(\tta, \ttb)\mapsto \langle \tta, \ttb\rangle_{\cF} =: \Tr\tta\ttb^{\sfT}$ is positive-definite.
-However, it may not induce a metric with closed-form geodesics.
-We will focus on subspaces that transpose to themselves, where we can use the nice properties of trace and Frobenius forms to construct tractable metrics.
+The {\it Frobenius form}, or Frobenius inner product $(\ttA, \ttB)\mapsto \langle \ttA, \ttB\rangle_{\scrF} := \Tr\ttA\ttB^{\sfT}$ of two matrices is positive-definite.
+However, in general, it is not bi-invariant and may not induce a metric with closed-form geodesics.
+For subspaces that transpose to themselves, the positive-definite property of Frobenius forms can be used to prove nondegeneracy of subspaces equipped with the bi-invariant trace form. \begin{definition}A matrix vector space $\cV\subset\R^{n\times n}$ is called transposable if